tboutron/TargetVector/README.md

 Source code for ALS_Refactored_XT can be found in the Plugins folder inside the Project folder.

 ### Testing
-To test EOS functionality utilize the EOS_Testing.bat file.
+To test the basic EOS functionality use the EOS_Testing.bat file.
 Edit the "ue5path" varible to reflect your Unreal Engine 5 installation directory.
 Automated Testing coming soon.

 ### Troubleshooting